Kim Ji-young, Born 1982: Reception

 The book gained attention in early 2017 after readers posted reviews of the book on social media.
 In May 2018, after the floor leader of the Justice Party's Roh Hoe-chan gifted the book to President Moon Jae-in with a message that read "Please embrace 'Kim Ji-young Born '82'", the book's sales shot up.
 It has sold more than 1 million copies as of November 2018.
 But despite the novel's popularity and timely message on sexism in Korea, controversy still arose when Red Velvet member Irene shared during a fan meet that she had read Kim Ji-Young.
 Male fans began berating the K-pop idol, going as far as burning and cutting up Irene's photos.

 Among the celebrities who appreciated the book were also: RM of BTS, Soo-young of Girls’ Generation and Yui Yokoyama of AKB48.

 In 2020, the novel became longlisted for the U.S. National Book Award for Translated Literature and the French Emile Guimet Prize for Asian Literature.

 Film adaptation

-The book was adapted into a film with Jung Yu-mi and Gong Yoo taking the lead roles.
-The shooting took place in early 2019 and it was released on 23 October of the same year.
+In 2019, the book was adapted into a film with Jung Yu-mi and Gong Yoo taking the lead roles.